elastic/integrations/docs/generic_guidelines.md

 #### Subtracting metrics

 An integration package should collect a reasonable amount of metrics for any target system.
-In some cases it may mean removing some metrics that we’re collecting today.
-Collecting too many metrics has implications on metric storage as well as relevance of the data we provide to the user.
+In some cases it may mean removing some metrics that Filebeat and Metricbeat are collecting today.
+Collecting too many metrics has implications on metric storage as well as relevance of the data provided to the user.

+Potential candidates to remove:
+- low-level garbage collector metrics
+- internal metrics showing code flow (e.g. `Got100Continue`, `Wait100Continue`)
+- redundant metrics (e.g. metric collection for MQ topics doesn't require to collect summary metrics)

 #### Relevant metrics

-Probably the most important and in fact the hardest one of them all as it requires knowledge of every target system we build an integration for.
+Probably the most important and in fact the hardest one of them all as it requires knowledge of every target system.
 Identifying relevant metrics should be considered case by case.
 There are no well defined guidelines for this exercise, as it can be as simple as finding everything in one place (like the [RabbitMQ’s documentation](https://www.rabbitmq.com/monitoring.html)) or as hard as going through multiple sources like docs, blog posts, competitors’ integrations and consolidating the discovered information in one place for revision.

 #### Keep the original message field

-Log integrations should keep the original message field so it shows up in the Logs UI.
+Log integrations should keep the original message field (recommended name: `event.original`) so it shows up in the Logs UI.
 It will also be useful when users want to reindex the data after changing a pipeline.
 In addition, the message field can be used as source for the some future Runtime fields.

+The original field should be user-configurable with the Kibana UI for better cost and storage management, and also consistency with other integrations.

 #### Document storage efficiency